yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-admin/manage-access.md

 ## Invite users

 You add users by sending them an invitation.
-Only an Admin user can invite users.

 To invite a user:

 1. Navigate to **Admin > Access Control > Users**, then click **Invite User** to display the **Invite User** dialog.
 1. Enter one or more email addresses of people you're inviting.
-1. Choose a role for the new users.
+1. Choose a [role](../managed-roles/) for the new users.
 1. Click **Invite**.

 Users will receive a verification email with a link to create their account and set up a password.
 Invitations expire after 24 hours.